msand/InfiniDraw/README.md

 > **High-quality user interfaces**: React Native for Web makes it easy to create fast, adaptive web UIs in JavaScript.
 It provides native-like interactions, support for multiple input modes (touch, mouse, keyboard), optimized vendor-prefixed styles, built-in support for RTL layout, built-in accessibility, and integrates with React Dev Tools.
 >
 > **Write once, render anywhere**: React Native for Web interoperates with existing React DOM components and is compatible with the majority of the React Native API.
 You can develop new components for native and web without rewriting existing code.
 React Native for Web can also render to HTML and critical CSS on the server using Node.js.

+## Privacy policy

+No meta-data is collected from using this app.
+Only the time, color and shape of the strokes drawn are stored in the database.